TrendBit/SMBR-web-control/SERVER_README.md

 **js-yaml** for parsing yaml
-**axios** for a simpler way to send api requests **chart.js** for offline integration of chart.js
+**axios** for a simpler way to send api requests **chart.js** for offline integration of chart.js **chalk** for not having to use ansii escape sequences, DOESN'T SUPPORT REQUIRE IMPORTS

 ___
 # API